mosaic-design-system/docs/src/components/pagination.md

       ### When, and why?

-      When there are more than 25 items displayed in one view or when there is a large amount of data that cannot reasonably be presented on a single page.
-Pagination makes it easier for a user to find the information that they are looking for.
+      **Pagination** should be used when there are more than 25 items displayed in one view, or when there is a large amount of data that cannot reasonably be presented on a single page. **Pagination** makes it easier for a user to find the information that they are looking for, and prevents needlessly long pages.

       - - -